DSPS Processes and Procedures

 submits a request for alternate media to Thomas Dowrie in the DSPS

-To receive e-text, a student must submit an Alternate Format Book Request form.
-This
+To receive accommodations for alternate media, a student must submit an a semester

 If Braille is required, or if we have to convert a textbook for you that we determine